You can customize the user signup form with more fields in addition to email and password when using Lock or the Auth0 API.

 One way to use social provider signups with Lock and collect custom fields is to use redirect rules to redirect the user to another page where you ask for extra information, and then redirect back to finish the authentication transaction.

-Another way to collect custom field data when signing users up with social providers is via progressive profiling.
-Progressive profiling is a way by which you can slowly build up user profiles over time.
+Another way to collect custom field data when signing users up with social providers is via progressive profiling whereby you can slowly build up user profile data over time.
 You collect the bare minimum details upon signup, but when a user later interacts with your app, you collect a small amount of data (perhaps one question) each time until their profile is complete.
-This allows for collecting the desired information, but with less friction at signup, since the goal of using a social IDP for signup is, at least in part, making it more effortless and streamlined for the user.
+This allows you to collect the desired information but with less friction, since the goal of using a social IDP for signup is making it more effortless and streamlined for the user.

 Using the API